 I was on a mission to find out more about the men who buy into Ferrari.

 I wanted to understand, why a man who would hire a car physiologist.
-Who’s soul purpose was to kindly remind the owner that the car he was driving, was expensive and that he was to behave on the track.
-I wanted to understand, that when some men choose to be on the track with a driving instructors.
+Who’s sole purpose was to kindly remind the owner that the car he was driving, was expensive and that he was to behave on the track.
+I wanted to understand, that when some men choose to be on the track with driving instructors.
 How that actually felt like.
-Finally I wanted to understand and experience first hand the addiction and speed inside a Ferrari at Silverstone.
+Finally, I wanted to understand and experience first hand the addiction and speed inside a Ferrari at Silverstone.

 Regarding their sense of style.
-I was intrigued about their onesies and their vintage style shoes.
+I was intrigued by their onesies and their vintage style shoes.

 On average value of each Ferrari. is around 200k.
 Normally on a track day there are about 80 cars on a day.
 So roughly the total value I experienced on the day at Silverstone was, in the region of around £16,000,000.

 Tony Jones & Graham Reeder

 I was introduced to car racing legends Tony Jones and Graham Reeder, who have supported and been loyal to the Ferrari brand for over twenty years?
 If there were two men that were going to answer my questions it was going to be these two.

 For the last ten years, Mike and Graham Reeder have been racing Ferraris in the Maranello Ferrari Challenge.
 Winning the championship in 1998, 2000 and 2003 has helped establish a reputation for race preparation and expertise in the Ferrari marque.